 Solid Perfume?
 I never heard of that

-Its almost 2 years since we rolled out a trial of solid perfume for the valentine season of 2015, and wow, it has been a very interesting success story.
+We introduces solid perfumes to our line nearly 6 years ago, and discovered they have been a great success.
 We melt and blend beeswax, coconut oil, palm oil along with essential oil and pour the mix into small 1 ounce tins.
 Solid perfume is a classic way of enjoying fragrance while being able to carry it around.
 History tells us this form of fragrance dates back to ancient Egypt, and has been commonly used as a way of wearing fragrance.
 It was only in the middle ages that someone realized they could mix fragrance (or essential oils) with alcohol as a liquid perfume, or eau de cologne.
 In our day it is more common to see bottles of perfume with mister sprayers.
 But there is still interest in avoiding the propellants and alcohol found in spray perfumes… so here we are.

 Our solid perfume remains solid up to 90 degrees, which is ideal for use most of the year.
 We recommend refrigerating it during hot summer months.
 The second benefit of the blend it that it melts at skin temperature, and quickly massages into the skin.
 And we should also tell you that the blend of oils is ideal skin moisturizer.
 We recommend applying to pulse points, such as at the inside of the wrist, behind the ears, and at temples.

 Perfume is a personal thing… and it adapts to each person’s body chemistry to smell slightly different for each wearer.
 Scent is so personal as well.
 Some of us love bright fruity smells, others soft florals, and there are some lovers of mysterious spicy tones.
 We were thinking of a small start of just a few fragrances.
 Here is where we are now: